/117. Populating Next Right Pointers in Each Node II

 Linked Lists57.2% acceptance

 Given a binary tree where each node contains an integer value and has left, right, and next pointers, update each node's next pointer to point to its immediate right node on the same level.
 If there is no such node, set the next pointer to None.
-Return the root of the modified tree.
-The tree may be incomplete (not perfect).
+Return the root node after updating all next pointers.
+The tree may be empty.
+The next pointers are initially set to None.

 Example 1